 - One or two days prior to your cleanse, eliminate meats and dairy from your diet entirely.
 If you are used to consuming meat and dairy with every meal, start a few days earlier.
 This will help your digestive system accept the plant-based cleanse quicker.

-- If you’re still consuming processed foods, just stop.
+- If you’re still consuming processed foods – you should definitely consider limiting your intake.
 Processed food provides you with no benefits and can be responsible for many health problems.
-Start to examine labels.
-If you aren’t familiar with an ingredient, the chances are good you shouldn’t be consuming it.
-Beware of hidden sugars, even in foods labelled natural.
+Start to examine labels and beware of hidden sugars, even in foods labelled natural.

 Once your body is prepped and ready it’s time to start your juice cleanse!
 Here are a few examples of the type of cleanses you can do: